Mass Cultural Council logo

 Fiscal Year 2027

-• Partner with the Massachusetts Commission on Indian Affairs and other Native American and Indigenous organizations to develop a toolkit of useful links and learning opportunities for non-Native American or Indigenous organizations seeking to work with tribes, tribal people and related governments and organizations.
+• Partner with the Massachusetts Commission on Indian Affairs and other Native American and Indigenous organizations to develop a toolkit of useful links and learning opportunities for non-Native American or Indigenous organizations seeking to work with tribes, Tribal people and related governments and organizations.

 Ongoing